sctlcd/the-green-corner/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used as the base for markup text.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
-- [Materialize CS 0.100.2](https://materializecss.com/) - used as responsive front-end framework, based on Material Design.
+- [Materialize CS 0.100.2](https://materializecss.com/) - Used as responsive front-end framework, based on Material Design.
 - [JavaScript](https://www.javascript.com/) - Used for user interactions.
 - [jQuery](https://jquery.com/) - JavaScript library, used to simplify some of the DOM manipulations.